RingSQL: Schema-Independent Synthetic Data Generation for Text-to-SQL Reinforcement Learning: Introduction

 \section{Introduction}

-Text-to-SQL systems enable non-experts to interact with databases using natural language, making data and information access more intuitive and widely accessible \cite{zelle1996learning, shi2025survey}.
-In recent years, these methods have advanced significantly, driven by the availability of new training datasets and the rise of increasingly powerful neural models.
-However, their progress remains constrained by the limited availability of high-quality data with which to train and fully leverage these models.
-Generating such data through human annotation at scale is often impractical due to the significant time and cost involved.
-As a result, there is a growing need for effective methods to produce synthetic training data that can match the quality and utility of manually curated datasets.
+Text-to-SQL systems enable non-experts to interact with databases using natural language, making data access more intuitive and widely available \cite{zelle1996learning, shi2025survey}.
+These methods have advanced significantly in recent years, driven by new training datasets, increasingly powerful neural models, and new training techniques like reinforcement learning with verifiable rewards (RLVR) \cite{shao2024deepseekmath}.

+However, progress in RLVR-based training remains constrained by the limited availability of high-quality data.
+Recent work shows RLVR is highly sensitive to noise and errors in training data, which can substantially degrade performance \cite{zhu2026noisy}.
+Even slight mismatches between question and query can result in spurious rewards that harshly penalize correct outputs or promote incorrect outputs.
+Since human annotation at scale is costly, there is a growing need for synthetic data generation methods that can match or exceed the quality of manually curated datasets.

-There are two primary paradigms for generating synthetic text-to-SQL training data: template-based generation and LLM-based generation.
-Template- and grammar-based methods involve manually constructing SQL query templates or abstract syntax trees alongside natural language question templates tailored to a database schema \cite{yu-etal-2018-syntaxsqlnet, yu2020grappa}.
-This approach offers significant advantages in terms of control and correctness.
-Researchers can precisely target specific query structures or linguistic forms, and since the templates are handcrafted, they offer guarantees of syntactic validity and schema compliance.
-However, these benefits come at the cost of scalability.
-Designing and maintaining diverse templates across multiple databases is both labor-intensive and time-consuming, limiting the breadth and diversity of the resulting data.
-Past approaches that use schema-independent templates \cite{weir2020dbpal} introduce additional challenges in post-generation processing to produce the correct joins for a specific schema, making them less suitable for off-the-shelf training.
-In all cases, the template-based language is clunky and is not representative of the ways in which people naturally speak or ask questions, further limiting their utility in training for real-world scenarios.
+Two primary paradigms exist for generating synthetic text-to-SQL data: template-based and LLM-based generation.
+Template- and grammar-based methods construct SQL query templates or abstract syntax trees alongside schema-specific natural language question templates \cite{yu-etal-2018-syntaxsqlnet, yu2020grappa}, offering strong guarantees of syntactic validity and schema compliance.
+However, designing and maintaining diverse templates across multiple databases is labor-intensive, limiting scalability.
+Schema-independent templates \cite{weir2020dbpal} reduce this burden but introduce additional post-processing challenges to produce correct joins for a given schema.
+In all cases, templated language tends to be rigid and unnatural, limiting its utility for training on real-world queries.